MultiGA: Leveraging Multi-Source Seeding in Genetic Algorithms: Introduction

-With the advent of this new generation of reasoning models, inference-time self-improvement has emerged as a popular application.
-Techniques such as Self-Refine allow LLMs to generate an initial answer, critique it, and iteratively refine the response, yielding better results without additional supervised training or RLHF \citep{madaan_self-refine_2023}.
+With this new generation of reasoning models and prompting techniques, inference-time self-improvement has emerged as a popular tool.
+Techniques such as Self-Refine allow LLMs to generate an initial answer, critique it, and iteratively refine the response, yielding better results without additional supervised training \citep{madaan_self-refine_2023}.
 Self-reflection has also been used in agentic frameworks where agents enhance problem solving by analyzing incorrect outputs, diagnosing errors, and adjusting future reasoning paths \citep{renze_self-reflection_2024}.
 Furthermore, reflection has also been extended to the concept of LLMs-as-Judges, where one model critiques or evaluates the outputs of another \citep{li_llms-as-judges_2024}.
-This approach reduces reliance on costly human annotations and enables fine-grained feedback, making it a powerful tool in agentic settings.

-Taken together, the diversity in model training and inference strategies suggests that different LLMs contribute unique strengths.
-Incorporating multiple LLMs within the same framework creates a broader and more diverse solution space.
-Concepts from evolutionary computation provide a natural lens for exploring this diversity, as variation and recombination can be used to amplify strong solutions and suppress weaker ones.
-Building on this perspective, our key contributions in this paper are:
+Taken together, the diversity in model training and inference-time behavior suggests that different LLMs contribute unique strengths.
+Incorporating multiple LLMs within the same framework creates a broader and more varied solution space.
+Concepts from evolution, provide a natural lens for exploring this diversity, as processes based on natural selection can be used to amplify strong solutions and suppress weaker ones.
+Our key contributions in this paper are:

-1) \textbf{MultiGA framework}: We propose \textbf{MultiGA}, a genetic optimization framework that seeds the initial population with outputs from multiple LLMs and employs an independent evaluator LLM.
+1) \textbf{\name{} framework}: We propose \textbf{\name{}}, a genetic optimization framework that seeds the initial population with outputs from multiple LLMs and employs an evaluator and recombination LLM to refine the candidate solutions until an optimal solution is achieved.

-2) \textbf{Empirical validation}: We demonstrate that MultiGA reduces reliance on any single model by expanding the candidate pool and exploiting complementary models, offering a practical approach for achieving high accuracy across diverse tasks.
+2) \textbf{Empirical validation}: \name{} reduces reliance on any single model, achieving strong accuracy across varied tasks.
+On three of four benchmarks, \name{} seeded with a primarily open-source ensemble outperforms a GPT-5-only seeded variant (both using the same evaluator), and surpasses multiple single-model baselines.

-3) \textbf{Foundation for future work}: We establish a basis for exploring how ensembles of diverse strong models can further improve performance on interdisciplinary and novel domains.
+3) \textbf{Foundation for future work}: This research lays the groundwork for exploring how ensembles of heterogeneous, open-source and proprietary models can drive further gains across interdisciplinary and novel domains.